maheshjukanti/need/README.md

 # need
-This is just sample thefinding.xyz
+This is just sample www.thefinding.xyz